tarajarell/School_District_Analysis/README.md

 3. The Medium School Size's passing percentages are now less than previously assessed by 6% for Math, 6% for Reading, and 6% overall.
 4. The Charter School Type's passing percentages are now less than previously assessed by 4% for Math, 4% for Reading, and 3% overall.

-Additionally, the top 5 schools have changed with the removal of Thomas High and inclusion of Wright High in the final spot.
-The tables across school by grade were also unable to report numbers for Thomas High when they previously did have the (corrupted) data included.
+Additionally, the top 5 schools have changed with the removal of Thomas High in the second spot and inclusion of Wright High in the final spot.
+The tables across school by grade were also unable to report numbers for Thomas High while they previously did have the (corrupted) data included.